bypasslane/boxedRice/README.md

 This project is licensed under a Simplified BSD license.
 Please read the [LICENSE file][license].

 ### TODO & Development
 This package is not completed yet.
-Though it already provides working embedding, some important featuers are still missing.
+Though it already provides working appending, there are some refinements to be made.
+These are noted in code as `TODO` comments.
- - implement Readdir() correctly on virtualDir
- - in-code TODO's
- - find boxes in imported packages

-Less important stuff:
- - idea, os/arch dependent embeds. boxedRice checks if embedding file has _os_arch or build flags.
-If box is not requested by file without buildflags, then the buildflags are applied to the embed file.

 ### Package documentation

 You will find package documentation at [godoc.org/github.com/bypasslane/boxedRice][godoc].

  [license]: https://github.com/bypasslane/boxedRice/blob/master/LICENSE
  [godoc]: http://godoc.org/github.com/bypasslane/boxedRice